 Except as otherwise provided herein, each Eligible Employee may elect in writing, in the manner and on the form ("Election Form") prescribed by the Committee, to defer payment of all or any part of the Total Compensation which would otherwise be paid to such Eligible Employee by the Company for services rendered.
 Notwithstanding the foregoing, no deferral election may reduce a Participant's compensation from the Company to an amount less than the sum of (i) the applicable employment taxes payable by the Participant with respect to the amount deferred, (ii) withholding from compensation required under the Company's other benefit plans, and (iii) the income taxes which the Company is required to withhold on the Participant's taxable compensation.
-Furthermore, the minimum amount which may be deferred in any Plan Year (as hereinafter defined) is \$5,000, except for a Newly Eligible Employee, the minimum deferral will be prorated as follows: (i) if first eligible during the first quarter of the Plan Year, the minimum deferral is \$5,000, (ii) if first eligible during the second quarter of the Plan Year, the minimum deferral is \$2,500, and (iv) if first eligible during the fourth quarter of the Plan Year, the minimum deferred in accordance with the provisions of this Section 4.1(a), together with the net earnings resulting from the deemed investment of such deferred amounts, shall be fully vested except as otherwise provided in Section 7.4.
+Furthermore, the minimum amount which may be deferred in any Plan Year (as hereinafter defined) is \$5,000, except for a Newly Eligible Employee, the minimum deferral will be prorated as follows: (i) if first eligible during the first quarter of the Plan Year, the minimum deferral is \$5,000, (ii) if first eligible during the second quarter of the Plan Year, the minimum deferral is \$1,250.
+All amounts deferred in accordance with the provisions of this Section 4.1(a), together with the net earnings resulting from the deemed investment of such deferred amounts, shall be fully vested except as otherwise provided in Section 7.4.